talon-one/talon_one.js/docs/ManagementApi.md

 Create loyalty cards

 Create a batch of loyalty cards in a specified [card-based loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview#loyalty-program-types).
-Customers can use loyalty cards to collect and spend loyalty points.  **Important:**  - The specified card-based loyalty program must have a defined card code format that is used to generate the loyalty card codes. - Trying to create more than 20,000 loyalty cards in a single request returns an error message with a &#x60;400&#x60; status code.
+Customers can use loyalty cards to collect and spend loyalty points.  &gt; [!important] **Note** &gt; - The specified card-based loyalty program must have a defined card code &gt;   format that is used to generate the loyalty card codes. &gt; - Trying to create more than 20,000 loyalty cards in a single request &gt;   returns an error message with a &#x60;400&#x60; status code.

 ### Example